 A.8 MDM Files

-Adapted mdm_sis.pdf from the PDS3 file MDM_DESC.TXT with light editing.
+Adapted sis_mdm.pdf from the PDS3 file MDM_DESC.TXT with light editing.

 A.9 MPD Files

-Adapted mdm_sis.pdf from the PDS3 file MPD_DESC.TXT with light editing.
+Adapted sis_mpd.pdf from the PDS3 file MPD_DESC.TXT with light editing.

 Data files are described as one Header object (first seven lines) and 10 Table_Character objects.
 Five of the tables have more than one record; the last record in each of those five is shorter than the other records.
 An ASCII space was inserted at the end of the last record in those five cases so all records in any given PDS4 table have equal lengths.

-CMUNCERT appears in the data files but was not defined in MDM_DESC.TXT; it is assumed to be the uncertainty in center of mass position in both coordinate systems.
+Parameter CMUNCERT appears in the data files but was not defined in MPD_DESC.TXT; it is assumed to be the uncertainty in center of mass position in both coordinate systems.

-It is assume that UTC times are at spacecraft (spacecraft event time, or SCET).
+It is assumed that UTC times are at spacecraft (spacecraft event time, or SCET).

 The date and time format for MANEUVER_INITIAL_EPOCH (the first table) changed on 2015/111.
 That file and the ones following were hand-edited so that the format is always yyyy-dddThh:mm:ss.ssss.
 The DOY format was converted to YMD during labeling.